 It is this radically different approach that propelled the domaine to nestle amongst the great domaines of Burgundy.
 At a point when 90% of the region's wines were sold to negociants, who mades wines that could be described as stylistically standardized, the 'little' domains began to make wine that was radically different.
 Their idea was to revitalize this very particular Burgundian notion called 'terroir.'
-Each appellation, each 'climat' (a small parcel of land, sometimes even smaller than an appellation), that the monks classified and cultivated for over a millennia, gives a wine its distinct personality. Étienne explains, 'Above all my father looked to respect the authenticity of each of his terroirs by making wines of moderate alcohol, elegance and refined aromatic purity.'
+Each appellation, each 'climat' (a small parcel of land, the sum of all of them is the appellation), that the monks classified and cultivated for over a millennia, gives a wine its distinct personality. Étienne explains, 'Above all my father looked to respect the authenticity of each of his terroirs by making wines of moderate alcohol, elegance and refined aromatic purity.'

 « Homemade »...

-Étienne and Alix de Montille learned about viticulture from an early age.
-But Hubert never would have passed his children the baton without them first learning 'a real profession'.
-And, while the children followed in the family footsteps by orienting themselves towards legal careers, the inevitable return to the vine came quickly.
+Étienne de Montille learned about viticulture from an early age.
+But Hubert never would have passed his child the baton without him first learning 'a real profession'.
+And, while he followed in the family footsteps by orienting himself towards legal career, the inevitable return to the vine came quickly.